The attack model of Borg is that the environment of the client process

 This results in a directed acyclic graph of authentication from the manifest to the data chunks of individual files.

-This effectively ‘anchors’ the manifest to the key, which is controlled by the client, thereby anchoring the entire DAG, making it impossible for an attacker to add, remove or modify any part of the DAG without Borg being able to detect the tampering.
+This effectively ‘anchors’ the manifest (and also other metadata, like archives) to the key, which is controlled by the client, thereby anchoring the entire DAG, making it impossible for an attacker to add, remove or modify any part of the DAG without Borg being able to detect the tampering.

 Note that when using BORG_PASSPHRASE the attacker cannot swap the entire repository against a new repository with e.g. repokey mode and no passphrase, because Borg will abort access when BORG_PASSPHRASE is incorrect.